antoinemcgrath/twitter_verified_blocker/README.md

 Functional notes:

+    1. To run users will need the Tweepy python package and [Twitter APP Keys](https://apps.twitter.com/)

-    1. You may protect verified accounts (exclude them from being blocked and they will remain in your feed, etc).
+    2. You may protect verified accounts (exclude them from being blocked and they will remain in your feed, etc).
 To do this:
        A. create the Twitter list "exceptions"
        B. add verified users to "exceptions"

-    2. This script will access 3 Twitter user lists, affirm verified users and block them.
+    3. This script will access 3 Twitter user lists, affirm verified users and block them.
 The three lists are:
        A. the Twitter managed verified user list
        B. the your followers list
        C. the followers list of "@Twitter"

-    3. This script has been built to observe rate limits and to use Twitter's API respectfully.
+    4. This script has been built to observe rate limits and to use Twitter's API respectfully.
        A. this script has been run for over 5 hours with no sign of interuption.
        B. after running this script for 20 hours an estimated 300,000 verified users will have been ![9.9]blocked.
        C. after 20 hours the user should experience the desired Twitter experience even though new acccounts will be verified regularly.

-    4. This script can be interupted and when restarted it will skip previosuly blocked accounts.
+    5. This script can be interupted and when restarted it will skip previosuly blocked accounts.

-    5. Do not use any of the code I have written with harmful intent.
+    6. Do not use any of the code I have written with harmful intent.

-    6. By using this code you accept that every person has the right to choose their own gender identity.
+    7. By using this code you accept that every person has the right to choose their own gender identity.

 Comments, critiques, need help?
 Contact me [![alt text][6.3]][3]  [![alt text][1.2]][1]